Beekeeping Clothing – A Complete Guide

 Whether you choose cow leather or goat hide you want a good fit.
 Not too tight but snug enough to give good grip control.

-Beekeeping gloves have a place in your wardrobe protective gear.
+Even heavier beekeeping gloves may have a place in your wardrobe of protective gear.
 I have a pair of cowhide gloves that I rarely wear but if I have an aggressive hive of bees, I can use them.

-Also, for the beginner beekeeper, gloves add confidence to the process.
-It is a good idea to have some – even if you don’t wear them all the time.
+For the beginner, gloves add confidence.
+So, it is a good idea to have some – even if you don’t wear them all the time.

 With gloves, you sometimes get what you pay for so consider the quality when you are looking at prices.
 You might choose a better gloves that will last for years or a more economical version that you can replace in a few years.